Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 			>**Note:** You can learn about jQuery and jQuery UI in [http://docs.jquery.com/](http://docs.jquery.com/).

-		1. **KnockoutJS**: The MVC4 default template now includes **KnockoutJS**, a JavaScript MVVM framework that lets you create rich and highly responsive web applications using JavaScript and HTML.
+		1. **KnockoutJS**: The MVC 4 default template now includes **KnockoutJS**, a JavaScript MVVM framework that lets you create rich and highly responsive web applications using JavaScript and HTML.
 Like in MVC3, jQuery and jQuery UI libraries are also included in ASP.NET MVC 4.

 			>**Note:** You can get more information about KnockOutJS library in this link: <http://learn.knockoutjs.com/>.